freesewing/freesewing/markdown/org/docs/patterns/shelly/fabric/en.md

 The raglan sleeves lend themselves well to using different colors/prints for the bodice and for the sleeves.

-With swim fabric/spandex, it is recommnded to make the neckband out of the same material used for the shirt.
+With swim fabric/spandex, it is recommended to make the neckband out of the same material used for the shirt.
 For less stretchy fabric, such as cotton jersey knit, ribbing is recommended.